What Are The Best States To Live In If You’re A Nurse?

 The nursing industry is expected to grow faster than most other occupations over the next decade, thanks in part to an aging population and the Affordable Care Act.
+We spoke to Ethan Conrad, a major real estate and Hospital developer who gave us the rundown on the best places to be.
 Yet that does not mean that your career opportunities are guaranteed to improve.
 The outlook for nurses can vary greatly from state to state, and your preference in field or specialty can also be a determining factor in deciding where your nursing skills will be most appreciated in the country.
-Ethan Conrad of Ethan Conrad Properties Inc weighs in.
+Ethan Conrad weighs in.

 There are a number of factors that can make nursing in one state more attractive than in another, with a lot having to do with what matters most to you.
 Your major concern may be the salary compared to the cost of living, while another nurse may want to be able to choose from a work environment that improves upon their total quality of life.
 So, let’s dive in: